trendmicro/tm-v1-containersecurity-rules/README.md

 ## Project Description

-This repository serves as a changelog and information hub for releases of Trend Vision One™️ Container Security Runtime Security rules.
+This repository serves as a changelog for releases of Trend Vision One™️ Container Security Runtime Security rules.

 ## License